hotmeteor/spectator/README.md

 The config file will be published in `config/spectator.php`.

+### Upgrading from v1 to v2

+**Important:** Spectator v2 requires PHP 8.1 and Laravel 10.
+If you are using an older version of PHP or Laravel, you should not upgrade to v2.

+While this should typically be a straightforward upgrade, you should be aware of some of the changes that have been made.

+Please read the [UPGRADE.md](UPGRADE.md) file for more information.

+## Configuration

 ### Sources

 **Sources** are references to where your API spec lives.
 Depending on the way you or your team works, or where your spec lives, you may want to configure different sources for different environments.